 Shin Splint pain is often caused by over use of the same muscles without proper stretching, compression, or rest.
 The human body is an interconnective chain.
 When you experience a problem in one area it often migrates and causes issues in another.
 For example you could be experiencing shin splints because you have weak calf muscles that need to be strengthen and stretched out.

 Compression to this area is essential when dealing with shin splint pain.
 If you apply compression forces to the muscles you will provide support to the problem area.
 Compression Sleeves help keep your muscles warm and allow for continued circulation while performing physical activity.

 It is important to take the time when performing physical activity to properly stretch, to seek out the right solution, and to allow your body time to rest and recuperate.

 Listen to your body and gage and act accordingly.
-If you continually experience shin splints the Cho-Pat® Shin Splint Compression Sleevewould be essential in alleviating Shin Splint pain and discomfort that comes with it.
+If you continually experience shin splints the a compression Ssleeve would be essential in alleviating Shin Splint pain and discomfort that comes with it.

-It is a highly effective solution to counteract the symptoms experienced with Shin Splints.
-The Shin Splints compression sleeve will be ideal when performing physical activity.
+A shin splint compression sleeve is a highly effective solution to counteract the symptoms experienced with Shin Splints.
+A shin splints compression sleeve is ideal when performing physical activity.
 After activity you need to take the proper time to stretch out the muscles to allow them to rebuild and rejuvenate.

 The ProStretch® Plus is a great tool that I, myself use.
 It provides the effective lower leg stretch that will help alleviate shin splint pain.
 The ProStretch® Plus is a tool that allows you to personalize the stretch you need.
 It will effectively stretch your interconnective chain and help prevent future shin splint pain.